soulspace-org/my-bank-model/docs/mybank/organization-structure-view.md

 ![Organisation Stucture View for the MyBank Systems](../mybank/organization-structure-view.png)

 ## Description
-shows the hierarchical structure of the organization
+Shows the hierarchical structure of the organization

 ## Organizations
 | Name | Description |